Subscriber only lesson.

 We will begin our journey by pulling some sales data into Power BI from a text file, as well as making some minor manipulations to the data.

 Download this lesson’s related exercise files.
-You can download the source data files from the top of your Lessons page.GoSkills Power BI Source Data.zip
+You can download the source data files for the course from the resources section of your Lessons page.GoSkills Power BI Source Data.zip

 443.6 KB Getting Data From a Text file - Completed.pbix